 The M2's cable is braided and covered with a sleeving material, making it significantly more durable than other cables.
 It also makes it extra resistant to tangling.

 Pro Solid build quality

 The ear pieces are made out of metal and have great fit and finish.
 Not only does this make them look great, but also gives them a premium feel.

 With the M2, you get 2 types of ear tips with three sizes each, a shirt clip to prevent the cable from moving around when worn and ear cable guides to help keep the headphones in place.

 Con Highs can get too harsh

-The highs sound amazing, but on tracks that have a lot of cymbals or have high pitched sounds and effects, these frequencies can get quite harsh.
+The highs sound amazing usually.
+But on tracks that have a lot of cymbals and other high-pitched sounds, these frequencies can get quite harsh.

 Con Highs may be lacking for some